nokia/ntt/docs/reference.md

 When TTCN-3 code is refactored incrementally, it happens that references to legacy code are faster added than one can remove them.
-This check helps with a warning, as soon as the usage of a symbol exceed a defined limit.
+This check helps with a warning, as soon as the usage of a symbol exceed a defined limit (`usage.limit`).

 **Unused Symbols**